-- 17. Student asserted that, during those times in which Probation was a responsible public agency, it was required to consider other placements because it knew that his unique needs could not be met in Juvenile Hall.
-Probation contended that even during those times when Probation was a responsible public agency for academic services that County retained responsibility to determine Student's educational placement. - 18.
-An LEA must ensure that "To the maximum extent appropriate, children with disabilities . . . are educated with children who are not disabled."
+- 19. Student asserted that, during those times in which Probation was a responsible public agency, it was required to consider other placements because it knew that his unique needs could not be met in Juvenile Hall.
+Probation contended that even during those times when Probation was a responsible public agency for academic services that County retained responsibility to determine Student's educational placement. - 20.
+An LEA must ensure that "To the maximum extent appropriate, children with disabilities. . . are educated with children who are not disabled."
 (20 U.S.C. § 1412(5)(A); see also 34 C.F.R. § 300.114; Ed.
 Code, § 56342, subd. (b).)
-This "least restrictive environment " (LRE) provision reflects the preference by Congress that an educational agency educate a child with a disability in a regular classroom with his or her typically developing peers.
+This "least restrictive environment" (LRE) provision reflects the preference by Congress that an educational agency educate a child with a disability in a regular classroom with his or her typically developing peers.
 (Sacramento City School Dist. v.
 Rachel H. (9th Cir.
 1994) 14 F.3d 1398, 1403.)
-An LEA must have a continuum of alternative placements, available, that proceed from "instruction in regular classes, special classes, special schools, home instruction, and instruction in hospitals and institutions."
+An LEA must have a continuum of alternative placements available that proceed from "instruction in regular classes, special classes, special schools, home instruction, and instruction in hospitals and institutions."
 (34 C.F.R. § 300.115(b); see also Ed.
 Code, § 56342, subd. (b).)

-19. Student failed to establish that Probation undertook any actions to prevent County from considering a continuum of placements when making a decision where to educate Student.
-The fact that County did not apparently consider any placement options other than its general education classroom at Mt.
-McKinley was not the responsibility of Probation, even though Student was incarcerated.
+21. Student failed to establish that Probation undertook any actions to prevent County from considering a continuum of placements when making a decision where to educate Student.
+The fact that County did not consider any placement options other than its general education classroom at Mt.
+McKinley as it mistakenly believed that it could not offer a certified non-public school or residential placement was not the responsibility of Probation, even though Student was incarcerated.
 County still had the obligation to consider all placement options, including a non-public school.
-(Student v.
-Sacramento City Unified School District and Sacramento County Office of Education (2013)
+(Los Angeles County Office of Educ. v.
+C.M.
+(April 22, 2011, No. CV 10-4702 CAS (RCx)) 2011 WL 1584314; Student v.
+Sacramento City Unified School District and Sacramento County Office of Education (2013) Cal.Off.Admin.Hrngs.

-Cal.Off.Admin.Hrngs.
 Case No. 2013010137.)
 Accordingly, Student did not establish that Probation had a legal obligation under the IDEA to consider other placements during those times in which it prevented Student from receiving educational services from County.